 The Attributes of the Role Template are not used by Mendix in linking Mendix Roles to SAP Roles.

-In the SAP Cloud Platform cockpit, you can view and add additional Roles (D) to the Role Template, or you can stay with the generated default role.
+In the SAP BTP cockpit, you can view and add additional Roles (D) to the Role Template, or you can stay with the generated default role.
 Note that new roles added here do not have different roles in your Mendix app.
 However, adding new roles may allow you to obtain additional analytics through the SAP or IdP logs.
 Here a new Inspector role (Inspector 2) has been added to the Inspector Role Template.

 5.4 Role Collection